 In some cases you’ll be asked about the employer’s competition at the application form stage.
-In Next’s application form, for example, applicants are asked to name which retailers they think are its biggest competitors.
-Otherwise, you'll probably be asked about the competition in an interview.
+Otherwise – or in addition – you’ll probably be asked about the competition in an interview.
 This isn’t a question you can blag on the spot easily, so preparing ahead will allow you to give an insightful answer.

 Identify the retailer’s competitors

 You need to look at retail competitors on different levels.
 Firstly, look at the retailers as a whole:

 - Identify the like-for-like competition: for example Marks and Spencer, John Lewis and House of Fraser are all large, high street department stores that have an online offering.

 - Look at other types of retailers. high street stores and supermarkets offer similar products to the department stores.
 There are also numerous competitors online, including Amazon and eBay, as well as the product manufacturer’s own website.
 For example, Benefit Cosmetics' products, which are available in House of Fraser and on Amazon, are also sold on its own website.

 Secondly, focus on the particular brands or product lines that you’ll be working with on the job.
 For instance, if you would be working with a department store’s own womenswear line, then also investigate the competitors’ own womenswear lines.